Tips for Starting a Golf Fitness Workout Program

-You need to earn the right to add weight and complex movements to your golf fitness program.
+You need to earn the right to add weight and intricate movements to your golf fitness program.

 Here are some tips for starting a golf fitness workout program that will work and not cause you more problems down the road.

 Get Back to the Basics when Starting a Golf Fitness Workout Program

 Maybe I should’ve said prove you’re ready to add weight instead of earning the right.

 Anytime there has been a hiatus in physical activity it is good to go back to basics.

 “You have to crawl before you walk.”